All Episodes

 Absolutely.

-At high enough power levels, of course beyond the developmental prototype stage, but the full power array, system that they envision that's exactly right
+At high enough power levels, of course, beyond the developmental prototype stage, but the full power array system that they envision, that's exactly right.

 Right.

-This is what you have here, is you have something on the ground that's operating essentially
+And this is what you have here is you have something on the ground that's operating essentially in the cavity between the upper ionosphere and the Earth.

-you will, signal that's allowing the energy in some cases to bounce, in some cases changing
+And so it's working a little bit differently, but it's a controlled, coherent, rhythmic, if you will, signal that's allowing the energy in some cases to bounce, in some cases changing the state of the ionosphere, in others following magnetic field lines that surround the Earth.

-But whichever application or however they're applying the technology, in the case of communications,
+But whichever application or however they're applying the technology, in the case of communications, it's essentially an artificial electromagnetic pulse.

-We used to be able to create those with a thermonuclear detonation in the upper atmosphere
+We used to be able to create those with a thermonuclear detonation in the upper atmosphere, or they occur naturally with solar activity.

-You mean it can be that strong?
+You mean it could be that strong?

-Now I understand a nuclear detonation up high would provide an EMP that would knock out computers, would prevent communications and all the rest of it.
+Now, I understand a nuclear detonation up high would provide an EMP that would knock out computers, would prevent communications and all the rest of it.

-with some precision as well as you don't have the radioactive fallout that you would get
+And so from a military perspective, it obviously has advantages because you can control it with some precision as well as you don't have the radioactive fallout that you would get from a thermonuclear blast.

 Good Lord.